pypeit/PypeIt/doc/pypeit_par.rst

 ``trace_median_frac``        int, float        ..                                           ..
 After detection of peaks in the rectified Sobel-filtered image and before refitting the edge traces, the rectified image is median filtered with a kernel width of `trace_median_frac*nspec` along the spectral dimension.
 ``trace_rms_tol``            int, float        ..                                           ..
 After retracing edges using peaks detected in the rectified and collapsed image, the RMS difference (in pixels) between the original and refit traces are calculated.
 This sets the upper limit of the RMS for traces that will be removed.
 If None, no limit is set and all new traces are kept.
 ``trace_thresh``             int, float        ..                                           ..
 After rectification and median filtering of the Sobel-filtered image (see `trace_median_frac`), values in the median-filtered image *below* this threshold are masked in the refitting of the edge trace data.
 If None, no masking applied.
+``trim_spec``                list              ..                                           ..
+User-defined truncation of all slits in the spectral direction.Should be two integers, e.g. 100,150 trims 100 pixels from the short wavelength end and 150 pixels from the long wavelength end of the spectral axis of the detector.
 ``use_maskdesign``           bool              ..
 False           Use slit-mask designs to identify slits.
 ===========================  ================  ===========================================  ==============  ======================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================